0chandansharma/Abstractive-summarization/README.md

 encoder-decoder summarization model, tensorflow offers basic model: IT turns out for shorter texts, summarization can be learned end-to-end with a deep learning technique called sequence-to-sequence learning.

-End-to-end approach to sequence learning that makes minimal assumptions on the sequence structure.
-Our method uses a multi-layered Long Short-Term Memory (LSTM) to map the input sequence to a vector of a fixed dimensionality, and then another deep LSTM to decode the target sequence from the vector.

  # Seq2Seq model arch: